“The loneliness of the expatriate is of an odd and complicated kind, for it is inseparable from the feeling of being free, of having escaped.”

 - Ethnic restaurants representing Italian, Peruvian, Japanese, Chinese, Mexican, Vietnamese, French, Argentinean, and Thai cuisines.

-- German and Italian delicatessans.
+- German and Italian delicatessens.

-- Several large chain hotels including Hyatt and Best Western
+- Several large chain hotels, including Hyatt and Best Western

 Merida is typical of similar communities clustered in large metro areas throughout Mexico and Central America.
 (Many Mexican cities have even more international firms because Merida is relatively small (12th largest city in Mexico)- 1.1 million people (about the population of Rhode Island) compared to places like Mexico City with 18 million people (about the population of New York)).